jimmyqtran/minimal/index.md

 I completed the Graduate Certificate Program in Data Science at Harvard Extension School in 2021.
 Prior to that, I completed my undergraduate studies in statistics and economics at the University of California, Berkeley, in 2018.
 During my final undergraduate term, I studied abroad at the London School of Economics and Political Science.

-I'm also a proud first-generation college graduate.
+I'm also a proud first-generation, low-income (FLI) college graduate.
 My parents fled from Vietnam to the United States as war refugees over 30 years ago and instilled in me a strong work ethic and a passion for learning.

 In my spare time, I’m an avid lover of espresso and enjoy supporting local roasters.
 My favorite spot for coffee beans is [Andytown Coffee Roasters](https://www.andytownsf.com/).